sinavahabi/RPGMiniProject/readme.txt

 Role Playing Game

-Features: OOP, Error handling, JSON

 Languages: Python

+Topics: OOP, Error handling, JSON, User interaction

 This program is a primary text-base Role Playing Battle Game.
 Program in written with classes, so it's fully Object-Oriented-Programming.
 This battle is between 3 players and 3 enemies. players have access to magics and items as well while enemies don't.